 Charles Schwab Bank’s expansion

-As of February 2016, Charles Schwab’s (SCHW) banking accounts stood at nearly 1.05 million, reflecting a growth of 6% YoY (year-over-year) and 1% MoM (month-over-month).
-The company’s average interest earnings assets increased to $177 billion, compared to $167 billion as of December 31, 2015.
-In the fourth quarter, the company’s balance sheet expanded to $139.1 billion, up 25% YoY.
-The bank’s net interest revenue led to an overall rise in net income, and it reported net interest revenues of $690 million in 4Q15, compared to $584 million in 4Q14.
+In 4Q15, Charles Schwab (SCHW) Bank’s balance sheet expanded to $139.1 billion, up 25% on a year-over-year basis.
+The bank’s net interest revenue led to an overall rise in net income.
+It reported net interest revenue of $690 million in 4Q15 as compared to $584 million in 4Q14.

-Charles Schwab doesn’t use the bank and its products for client acquisition but rather for supporting trading and wealth management products.
+Charles Schwab doesn’t use the bank and its products for client acquisition.
+The structure is used for supporting trading and wealth management products.
 The bank’s outstanding mortgage and home equity loans stood at $11.1 billion as of December 31, 2015.

-Charles Schwab Bank’s loan reserve ratios stood at 0.22% as of December 31, 2015, reflecting the quality of its assets.
-Here’s how a few of the company’s peers in the brokerage industry fared with long-term debt-to-assets:
+Charles Schwab Bank’s loan reserve ratios stood at 0.22% as of December 31, 2015, reflecting a strong quality of its assets.

 - Interactive Brokers Group’s (IBKR) ratio was 5.77x.

-Together, these companies make up 1.4% of the Vanguard Financials ETF (VFH).
+Together, these companies form 1.4% of the Vanguard Financials ETF (VFH).